Alucard (Hellsing): In Hellsing

 Alucard is a vampire working for the organization Hellsing.
 Alucard is violent, sadistic, and masochistic.
 He often taunts and belittles his opponents, allowing them to inflict wounds before regenerating and retaliating.
 His real identity is that of Vlad Drăculea III, who spent much of his mortal life fighting the Ottomans.
+Vlad was held captive by the Ottomans as a child, facing heavy abuse and sexual assault by his captors.
 Through his battles, Vlad sacrificed many, ally and foe, in the name of God, believing that God does not reward conventional prayer, but instead wants mortals to show their faith through battle.
 However, when his army is defeated and he faces execution, Vlad, believing he has been abandoned by God, turns his back on the divine by drinking the blood of the battlefield, becoming Count Dracula.

-The manga briefly deviates the events of Bram Stoker's Dracula in regards to his defeat.
-In Hellsing, he was staked in the heart, but not destroyed.
+The manga briefly deviates the events of Bram Stoker's Dracula in regards to motive and his defeat.
+In Hellsing, Dracula travelled to England to pursue Mina Harker out of affection, rather then a lust for power.
+During his defeat, Dracula is staked in the heart by Quincy Morris, but unlike the novel, is not decapitated by Arthur Holmwood, who instead rescues and embraces Mina.
+Following his death, Dracula is taken back to England by Van Helsing where he is revived.
+The Count pledges his loyalty to Van Helsing, deeply respecting that a mere human was able to defeat a demonic creature.

 Years after his defeat, Dracula became a servant of the Van Helsing family, who not only augmented his formidable abilities, but also placed shackles on his power.
 Now codenamed Alucard by Arthur Hellsing, he, along with a young Walter C. Dornez, were sent to Warsaw, Poland to stop Millennium's vampire production program.
 Later, Arthur imprisoned Alucard in a dungeon in the Hellsing manor, as he believed the vampire was too powerful to be used frequently.
-After 20 years of imprisonment, Arthur's daughter Integra Hellsing, who is marked for death by her traitorous uncle, opens Alucard's crypt as a final resort.
+After 20 years of imprisonment, Arthur's daughter Integra Hellsing, who was marked for death by her traitorous uncle, opens Alucard's crypt as a final resort.
 Her blood awakened and resuscitated the ancient vampire, who then executed Integra's uncle and his followers, and willingly entered the service of Integra.
 Despite his nature, Alucard expresses admiration for humans, most notably Integra and the determination of his rival, Alexander Anderson, to destroy him an example of the "fantastic" and "magnificent" qualities of humans.